-Current Chassis FAN/ Power FAN/ CPU FAN Speed It shows the running speed of the chassis fan, power fan and CPU fan.
+Current Chassis FAN/ PWRFAN/ CPUFAN Speed It shows the running speed of the system fan, Chassis fan and power fan.
 The figure will be changing when the system is running.
 If you do not install the fan, the figure will show 0.

-POWER MANAGEMENT SETUP This screen controls the 'green' features of this mainbaard this mainboard.
+POWER MANAGEMENT SETUP This screen controls the 'green' features of this mainboard.